caosdi/dlp_scanner/README.md

 ## Notes

-- **Do not provide the putput to the customer.** The output is for internal use only.
+- **Do not provide the output to the customer.** The output is for internal use only.

 - To convert `.msg` files to `.eml`, use: